Splits

 Entertainment Music Business

-The agreed-upon division of songwriting credits and royalties among collaborators.
+The agreed-upon division of songwriting credits and royalties among collaborators, determining how much each writer earns from the song.

 Definition